-Take the Mayo Clinic’s Alex School of Medicine in Minnesota.
-Among the most prestigious medical programs in the world, its median matriculant GPA was a whopping 3.94 and MCAT score a staggering 520.
-Not a small feat for any student, and keep in mind these are median numbers!
+Take the Mayo Clinic Alix School of Medicine in Minnesota.
+Among the most prestigious medical programs in the world, its median matriculant GPA was a whopping 3.93 and MCAT score a staggering 520 – not a small feat for any student, and keep in mind these are median numbers!
 A fair share of students admitted to the Mayo Medical School will exceed even these lofty achievements.
-Going back to the AAMC’s table above, a student with a 514 MCAT and 3.7 GPA could, in a vacuum, appear to have a 72% chance of being admitted.
-However, the school-specific numbers for Mayo put this MCAT score decisively in the lower end of possibility, and would almost assuredly initiate a retest if is the only school you are applying to.
+Going back to the AAMC’s table above, a student with a 514 MCAT and 3.7 GPA could, in a vacuum, appear to have a 66.5% chance of being admitted.
+However, the school-specific numbers for Mayo put this MCAT score decisively in the lower end of possibility and would almost assuredly initiate a retest if is the only school you are applying to.

 Cutoffs add another level of brutal clarity to these comparisons.
-Continuing with Mayo as our example, they note in their that their MCAT threshold for further consideration is the 75th percentile, meaning a score of 508 at least.
-So our beleaguered imaginary student with a 507 is unlikely to receive a secondary application.
+Continuing with Mayo as our example, they note on their that their MCAT threshold for further consideration is the 75th percentile, meaning a score of 508 at least.
+So, our beleaguered imaginary student with a 507 is unlikely to receive a secondary application.

 Keep in mind, not every school has an explicit, or at least public, MCAT threshold, so while you should seek these out by consulting their admissions materials as well as the AAMC’s database, it’s possible you’ll have somewhat limited matriculant numbers to work from.
 Ultimately, though, retesting in many senses is a drastic and very demanding measure.
 Unless your heart is set on only 1 or 2 schools where your MCAT and GPA are too low, you should instead consider finding other schools whose thresholds are more accommodating to your performance.